snowplow/snowplowanalytics.com/_posts/2018-07-27-snowplow-mini-0.6.0-released/index.md

 <h2 id="gcp-support">1.
 Google Cloud Platform support</h2>

 Version 0.6.0 introduces Snowplow Mini to the Google Cloud Platform ecosystem, enabling our users to experience Snowplow Mini for the first time on GCP!

-We offer three different GCP images, for three new sizes of Snowplow Mini.
+We offer three different GCP images for the three new sizes of Snowplow Mini.

 Check out [the Snowplow Mini GCP Setup Guide][setup-guide-gcp] to find out how to use them and more.